 Pam is passionate for ensuring employees are safe and have the tools to provide our customers with great customer service.
 She believes employee, customer and community engagement are the cornerstone to increasing and improving our overall customer experience and programs.

-Melissa formerly worked for the City of Stanwood in the role of City Clerk; the Skagit County Commissioners Office; and the Skagit County Superior Court Clerk’s Office.
-In her current capacity, she reports to the CEO/GM and oversees the day‑to‑day operations of the Office of the Commission.
-Melissa supports the Commissioners and supervises the Deputy Clerks of the Board.
-In addition, her responsibilities include the oversight and conduct of Commission meetings, agenda planning, packet materials, resolutions, and minutes; compliance with RCW and PUD policies; maintenance of Governance policies and official Commission records; budget planning and development; department automation; records management; records disposition and retention schedules; public records disclosure; customer inquiries and issues; research; planning and development; staff training and education; and administration of the Commission website.
+Melissa reports to the CEO/GM and oversees the day-to-day operations of the CEO/General Manager and Commission offices.
+Her team is responsible for the oversight and conduct of Commission meetings, agenda planning, packet materials, resolutions, and minutes; compliance with RCW and PUD policies; maintenance of Governance policies and official CEO/GM and Commission records; budget planning and development; department automation; records management; records disposition and retention schedules; public records disclosure; customer inquiries and issues; research; planning and development; staff training and education; and administration of the CEO/GM and Commission websites.

 Native Washingtonian Kim Johnston joined the PUD in June 2019 as the director of government and external affairs.